Accessible documents policy

 What to do if you cannot use one of our documents

-If you cannot use a document in the format we’ve published, email us at alternative.formats@education.gov.uk.
+If you cannot use a document in the format in which we’ve published it, email us at alternative.formats@education.gov.uk.

-We’ll consider the request and reply within 5 working days with an alternative format or to let you know when you can expect to receive it.
+We’ll consider the request and reply within 5 working days, either providing the document in an alternative format or letting you know when you can expect to receive it.

-Reporting accessibility problems with one of our documents
+How to report an accessibility problem with one of our documents

-The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’).
-If you’re not happy with how we respond to your enquiry or complaint, contact the Equality Advisory and Support Service (EASS).
+The Equality and Human Rights Commission is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.
+If you’re not happy with how we respond to your enquiry or complaint, contact the Equality Advisory and Support Service.

 Technical information about the accessibility of our documents

-The documents we publish are partially compliant with the Web Content Accessibility Guidelines (WCAG) version 2.1 AA standard, due to the non-compliances listed below.
+The documents we publish are partially compliant with the Web Content Accessibility Guidelines (WCAG) version 2.2 AA standard.
+There are some non-compliances and exemptions.

 Non-accessible content